-The unlawful possession, use, manufacture, or distribution of illicit drugs and alcohol by students or employees on the property of Pratt Community College or during activities formally sponsored by the College is strictly prohibited.

-Note: The alcohol policy is not applicable to PCC Foundation sponsored activities off campus.
+The unlawful possession, use, manufacture, distribution and/or being under the influence of illicit drugs and alcohol by students or employees on the property of Pratt Community College or during activities formally sponsored by the College is strictly prohibited.
+Note: This policy is not applicable to PCC Foundation sponsored activities off campus.
 The PCC Foundation is considered a privately funded legal entity.

-In order to ensure that students and employees of the College are aware of the standard of conduct established by this policy, the sanctions for violation of that standard, the health risks associated with drug and alcohol use and abuse, the legal sanctions for unlawful possession and distribution of illicit drugs and alcohol, and the drug or alcohol counseling, treatment, rehabilitation or re-entry programs that are available in the area for employees and students, the following documents will be distributed to all employees, including part-time and adjunct faculty, and all students, including part-time students and those enrolled in off-campus programs of the College:
+In order to ensure that students and employees of the College are aware of the standard of conduct established by this policy, the sanctions for violation of that standard, the health risks associated with drug and alcohol use and abuse, the legal sanctions for unlawful possession and distribution of illicit drugs and alcohol, and the drug or alcohol counseling, treatment, rehabilitation or reentry programs that are available in the area for employees and students, the following documents will be distributed to all employees, including part-time and adjunct faculty, and all students, including part-time students and those enrolled in off-campus programs of the College:

-- 1. A copy of this policy; - 2.
+- 1. A copy of the College's Compliance Document Statement which includes a copy of this policy as well as; - 2.
 A document which describes the applicable legal sanctions under local, State and Federal law for the unlawful possession or distribution of illicit drugs and alcohol; - 3.
 A document which describes health risks associated with the use of illicit drugs and the abuse of alcohol; - 4.
 A document which lists the drug or alcohol counseling, treatment, rehabilitation or re-entry programs that are available to employees or students.